 Have you optimized your images, headings and other on-site features?

-It’s a good idea to make sure you images have alt tags, you use various headings in your web pages and blog posts (h2, h3, h4, etc) and include other on-site features such as Schema if possible.
+It’s a good idea to ensure your images have alt tags, use various headings in your web pages and blog posts (h2, h3, h4, etc.), and include other on-site features such as Schema if possible.

-All this extra information tells Google what your website is about and helps Google understand how the information on different pages on your website are structured.
+All this extra information tells Google what your website is about and helps Google understand how the information on different pages on your website is structured.

-Top tip: To ensure your website is SEO friendly, be sure to install the Google Search Console.
+Top tip: To ensure your website is SEO-friendly, install the Google Search Console.
 It’s free and it will tell you if there are any errors or things that could be affecting your rankings negatively.

 A big mistake business owners make with SEO is to create content for the sake of creating content because other experts say you need to create content!